 The budgetary comparison schedule for the General Fund is prepared on the basis of accounting used in preparing the appropriated budget.
 As indicated in Note A above, non-cash exchange transactions are not budgeted and encumbrances, if any, are recorded as budgetary basis expenditures.
-In addition, the proceeds from the sale of capital assets and issuance of revenue bonds are included in budgeted revenues, but are considered an "other financing source" for GAAP.
-As a result, the General Fund revenues and expenditures reported in the budgetary comparison schedule differ from the revenues and expenditures reported on the basis of GAAP.
-These differences can be reconciled as follows:
+For the fiscal year ended September 30, 2014, there were no differences between the GAAP basis and the budgetary basis.